Revised: 04/06/2009

 Answer provided by Carey Williams, Ph.D., Rutgers Cooperative Extension.

-How do I treat scratches?
+How do I treat my horse's runny nose?

 How would you treat scratches (the scabby, greasy condition some horses get on their fetlocks)?
 A Quarter Horse in our barn has had a very bad case.
 He was treated with various remedies with some (but not total) success.